deeplearning4j/deeplearning4j/distributed.md

 For more details on the thresholding approach, see [Strom, 2015 - Scalable Distributed DNN Training using Commodity GPU Cloud Computing](http://nikkostrom.com/publications/interspeech2015/strom_interspeech2015.pdf) and [Distributed Deep Learning, Part 1: An Introduction to Distributed Training of Neural Networks](http://engineering.skymind.io/distributed-deep-learning-part-1-an-introduction-to-distributed-training-of-neural-networks).

-On top of that, few more perks were added to original algorithm proposed by Nikko Strom:
+Here are a few more perks were added to original algorithm proposed by Nikko Strom:

-- Variable threshold: If number of updates per iteration gets too low, threshold gets automatically decreased by configurable step value.
+- Variable threshold: If the number of updates per iteration gets too low, the threshold is automatically decreased by a configurable step value.
-- Dense bitmap encoding: If number of updates gets too high - another encoding scheme is used, which provides guarantees of "maximum number of bytes"  being sent over the wire for any given update message.
+- Dense bitmap encoding: If the number of updates gets too high, another encoding scheme is used, which provides guarantees of "maximum number of bytes" being sent over the wire for any given update message.
-- Periodically we send "shake up" messages, encoded with significantly smaller threshold, to share delayed weights that can't get above current threshold.
+- Periodically, we send "shake up" messages, encoded with a significantly smaller threshold, to share delayed weights that can't get above current threshold.

 ![Two phases within the cluster](./img/distributed.png)

 Note that using Spark entails overhead.
 In order to determine whether Spark will help you or not, consider using the [Performance Listener](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j-nn/src/main/java/org/deeplearning4j/optimize/listeners/PerformanceListener.java) and look at the millisecond iteration time.
 If it's <= 150ms, Spark may not be worth it.

 ## Setting up Your Cluster